ToAmano/paper_template/README.md

 ## Dependencies

-Ensure the following LaTeX packages are installed:
+Ensure the following LaTeX packages/repositories are installed:

 - revtex: For APS manuscript formatting (can be changed for your preference).
 - moderncv: For the cover letter formatting.
 - standalone: For compiling figures and tables separately.
 - Bibtex: For bibliography management.
+- mschroen/review_response_letter: For author response formatting.

 ## Usage